Expensify/expensify-common/README.md

-# JavaScript Libraries
+# `expensify-common`
-This is a collection of JavaScript libraries which are used across multiple repositories.
+This is a collection of JavaScript libraries and components which are used across various Expensify projects.

 These libraries are provided as-is, and the repos which use them will need to do their own bundling, minifying, and uglifying.

 # Installation
 1. Clone this repo to a directory of your choosing
 2. Run `npm install` to install all the dependencies
-4. Send Florent a message on slack and thank him for getting these instructions added

 # Deploying a Change
 1. Create a PR for your branch
 2. Push up your changes
-3. Once the PR has been merged, get newest commit SHA for `master` from [here](https://github.com/Expensify/JS-Libs/commits/master), and update the entry in `package.json` for Web-Expensify, Web-Secure, and Mobile-Expensify to point to that hash, and run `npm update js-libs && npm install`.
-Even if your change is only required in either Web-Expensify or Web-Secure, it is important to update `package.json` in both repos to prevent somebody from deploying changes they don't know about.
+3. Once the PR has been merged update the `package.json` version in any repos with a dependency on `expensify-common`

 # Development
 * Write all code as ES6.